 Note: Mitsubishi M70(other than M700 that operate Citizen machines) and Heidenhain TNC640 controls require installation on a separate Windows PC that has access to the Machine’s control.

-Upon finalizing your contract with MachineMetrics, an Edge Pro Device was shipped to your location.
-Remove it from the box, and choose a location for the Edge Pro that is close to both your Machine Network Switch as well as your Primary Network Switch; you will need to run ethernet cables to both switches from the Edge Pro device.
-The Edge Pro should not be left in an unprotected environment, like the shop floor.
+Upon finalizing your contract with MachineMetrics, an Edge Device was shipped to your location.
+Remove it from the box, and choose a location for the Edge that is close to both your Machine Network Switch as well as your Primary Network Switch; you will need to run ethernet cables to both switches from the Edge device.
+The Edge should not be left in an unprotected environment, like the shop floor.
 Instead, the Edge Device should be somewhere that it can have surge protection, and battery backup.
-Once you connect the Edge Pro to a power source, ensure that the power light is on.
+Once you connect the Edge to a power source, ensure that the power light is on.
 NOTE: The WiFi antennas must be installed in order to establish a Bluetooth connection to configure your Edge Device.

 Important!
-On the bottom of the Edge Pro you will find its serial number.
-It’s important to write down or take a picture of this number; you will need this number once it is time to register and configure your Edge Pro.
+On the bottom of the Edge you will find its serial number.
+It’s important to write down or take a picture of this number; you will need this number once it is time to register and configure your Edge.

-Connect the Edge Pro into your company’s Primary Network Switch via ethernet using the outermost ethernet port (ETHERNET 2); once this is done, make sure the ethernet port light is on before proceeding.
+Connect the Edge into your company’s Primary Network Switch via ethernet using the innermost ethernet port (ETHERNET 1); once this is done, make sure the ethernet port light is on before proceeding.

-Once you have connected the Edge Pro successfully to your Primary Network Switch, take your machine's Dedicated Network Switch and run an ethernet connection to the Edge Pro through the inner ethernet port (ETHERNET 1).
+Once you have connected the Edge successfully to your Primary Network Switch, take your machine's Dedicated Machine Switch and run an ethernet connection to the Edge through the outer ethernet port (ETHERNET 2).

-Turn on the Edge Pro; the button with the MachineMetrics logo on it is the power button.
+Turn on the Edge; the button with the MachineMetrics logo on it is the power button.

 Enabling Machine Data Collection